AdguardTeam/AdGuardDNS/doc/debughttp.md

 - `filters/storage`
 - `geoip`
 - `profiledb`
+- `profiledb_full`
 - `rulestat`
 - `ticket_rotator`
 - `tlsconfig`

 The special ID `*`, when used alone, causes all available refresh tasks to be performed.
+Note that it performs full profile DB refresh.
 Use with caution.

 Response body example: